-With over 25 years experience as an experienced psychotherapist and educator, and as a graduate of North Carolina State University in Raleigh, NC and Capella University-Minnesota specializing in Cognitive Behavioral Therapy, he is currently serving as a private practitioner working with a broad spectrum of clients.
-Among his areas of expertise are ADHD assessment, Trauma and Psychotherapy for Adolescents and Adults and Adult Bariatric Surgical Patients.
+With over 25 years of experience as an experienced psychotherapist and educator, and as a graduate of North Carolina State University in Raleigh, NC and Capella University-Minnesota specializing in Cognitive Behavioral Therapy, he is currently serving as a private practitioner working with a broad spectrum of clients.
+Among his areas of expertise are ADHD assessment, Trauma, and Psychotherapy for Adolescents and Adults, and Adult Bariatric Surgical Patients.

 Dr. Shattuck is an interactive, solution-focused therapist.
 His therapeutic approach is to provide support and practical feedback to help clients effectively address personal life challenges.
 He integrates complementary methodologies and techniques to offer a highly personalized approach tailored to each client.
 With compassion and understanding, he works with each individual to help them build on their strengths and attain the personal growth they are committed to accomplishing.